mth/yeti/doc/reference.rst

 invoked using ``java -jar`` at command line.
 The PEG grammar given here therefore follows the exact syntax used by the `Mouse parser generator`_.

+The Yeti source code is always read assuming UTF-8 encoding, regardless of the locale settings.

 .. peg

 ::